opendaylight/integration-test/test/tools/clustering/cluster-monitor/readme.txt

 This tool provides real-time visualization of the cluster member roles for all shards in the config datastore.
 It is useful for understanding cluster behavior in when controllers are isolated, downed, or rebooted.
-The tool assumes that all cluster members have the same shards.

 A file named 'cluster.json' containg a list of the IP addresses of the controllers is required.
 This resides in the same directory as monitor.py.